strongloop/strong-cluster-control/README.md

 modifying how that application is currently starting up or using cluster, and still make use of additional features.

-The controller module can be set up through the
+The controller module allows the cluster to be controlled through the

 - clusterctl command line, or
 - API calls on the module